 By Judiciary Commission

 Sims was elected as Shreveport City Judge in 2011, winning a close election against Shanté Wells.
 Sim’s has previously conducted unsuccessful races for the Shreveport City Council.
 Her term is up for re-election in the fall of 2015, and she is expected to draw at least one formidable opposition candidate.
+The Steven Feakes & Associates corporate services can provide legal aid to the ones that need to deal with any case at the court.

 Sims had a checkered legal career before her election to a judgeship.
 As a practicing attorney, she was notorious for being late to court, and many attorneys report that she was frequently ill-prepared for court matters.